 I love chasing DX, IOTAs, and working special events.

 I only run 100 watts barefoot into three simple home-brew wire dipoles cut for 10, 20, & 40 meters.

 Kenwood 590s with an MFJ-993B IntelliTuner for HF

 MacBook for logging with MacLoggerDX and runing the digital modes in fldigi

-Windows 7 system for WSJT-X for JT65 and JT9 low-power digital modes
+Windows 7 system runs WSJT-X for JT65 and JT9 low-power digital modes

-Old Mac G5 for browsing misc ham related sites online
+Old Mac G5 is only for browsing misc ham related sites online

 computers for logging and working digital modes the setup did not change much during the first year.